About the Program

 WLP activities in Mongolia

-Introductory retreat and leadership training: Alumni have their first networking opportunity as they are introduced to core components of effective leadership.
+Introductory retreat and leadership training (Sep 14 - 16, 2018): Alumni have their first networking opportunity as they are introduced to core components of effective leadership.

-Lunch forums: Lunch forums offer opportunities for alumni to hear and question prominent business, government and community leaders about their challenges and triumphs, lessons learned, obstacles overcome, ethical issues faced and work-life balance.
+Lunch forums (once a month, 3 hours): Lunch forums offer opportunities for alumni to hear and question prominent business, government and community leaders about their challenges and triumphs, lessons learned, obstacles overcome, ethical issues faced and work-life balance.

-Networking event: To promote links between Australia and Mongolia, networking events between alumni and Australian business leaders and other leaders in Mongolia.
+Networking event (once a month, 3 hours): To promote links between Australia and Mongolia, networking events between alumni and Australian business leaders and other leaders in Mongolia.

-Field trip: Alumni interact with local leaders, experiencing first-hand their drive and determination and creative ways they respond to challenges.
+Field trip (once in 8 month, 3 hours): Alumni interact with local leaders, experiencing first-hand their drive and determination and creative ways they respond to challenges.

 Community project: Alumni are divided into teams to work on community development projects aimed to contribute to the development in their communities.